nwutils/nwjs-packager/README.md

     },
   },
   "win": {
-    "pre": {
-      "inno_setup_file": false // Set to the location of a .iss file to use with Inno Setup }
     "packages": {
-      "inno_setup": true, // Toggles generating a .exe setup file with Inno Setup "tar": false,
+      "inno_setup": false, // Set to the location of a .iss file to use with Inno Setup 5 "tar": false,
       "tar.gz": false,
       "zip": true,